Welcome! Thank you for choosing CAPS for your mental health care.

 - If for any reason, your situation worsens and you do not feel you can wait for the initial phone assessment appointment, please call (434) 243-5150 and ask to speak with the on-call clinician.

-Following the Brief Screening the student may be asked to attend an Intake appointment at CAPS.
-This is an in-person meeting that lasts 90 minutes.
-During this time the student will complete a questionnaire, and a counselor will meet with them to discuss their needs.
-The student and counselor will consider possible ways to address the student’s concerns.
-This may include a recommendation to engage in group or individual counseling at CAPS, being assisted in connecting with a community provider, and/or receiving a referral for a psychiatric evaluation.
+Following your initial phone assessment, you may be asked to attend an intake appointment at CAPS.
+During this meeting, you will complete a questionnaire and a therapist will meet with you to discuss your needs.
+You and your therapist will consider possible ways to address your concerns.
+These may include a recommendation to engage in group or individual therapy at CAPS, assistance in connecting with a community provider, and/or a referral for a psychiatric evaluation.

 CAPS has embedded counselors in some UVA schools.
 These embedded staffs have unique awareness of each School’s culture, workload, and curriculum, as well as related challenges and common students concerns.
 If you’re currently enrolled in Darden School of Business, McIntire School of Commerce, the School of Architecture, the School of Engineering and Applied Science, the School of Law, or the Batten School of Leadership and Public Policy, and are interested in talking to an embedded counselor at your school, visit our embedded services page.